FOSTER for Industry

 Training opportunities

-UKAEA has a rolling programme of courses and training opportunities suitable for professionals from across the fusion sector, such as the new Fusion Engineering Academy and the Tritium Training Course which has proved to be a success in providing world-class development.
+UKAEA has a rolling programme of courses and training suitable for professionals from across the fusion energy sector, such as the new Fusion Engineering Academy and the Tritium Training Course which has proved to be a success in providing world-class development.

 Fusion sector secondment scheme